zakarya23/self_moving_player/README.md

-# Make_text_neat
+# Self driver
-Using C to read commands in order to make changes to text
+Using Linked Lists and Binary Trees in C to make a player that navigates its way through a path.
+Avoiding blocks.